-Whether you rent kayaks here at the inn or bring your own, you can launch right out of our backyard and be on your way in minutes.
+Whether you use one of our Sit-On-Top Kayaks available here at the inn on a first come first served basis, or bring your own, you can launch right out of our backyard and be on your way in minutes.
 Our little inlet known as Tabbs Creek, (hence the name The Inn at Tabbs Creek), is scenic, calm and beautiful.
 For those who are new or out of practice at kayaking, it is an ideal spot to learn or relearn how to do it.
 For those seasoned veterans, it is a great launching point to begin your kayaking adventure into the East River.

 That’s right… we have a very rich and interesting history here in Mathews County!
-As you continue up the East River, keep looking out for Dolphins, Rays and Sea Turtles and then be sure to stop at Williams Wharf Landing.
+As you continue up the East River, keep an eye out for Dolphins, Sea Turtles, Cow-nosed String Rays and numerous other local wildlife.
+Be sure to plan a stop at Williams Wharf Landing.
 Since the time of the Revolutionary War, Williams Wharf Landing has been a major port of call for maritime activity in Virginia.
 You can get out, have a look around, enjoy a picnic lunch in the shade, and also take a timely bathroom break.

-If you bring your own kayak, there are 15 different launch sites within a short drive as part of the Mathews Blueways Water Trails, including the one at the New Point Comfort Lighthouse observatory.
+If you bring your own kayak, there are 20 different launch sites within a short drive as part of the Mathews Blueways Water Trails, including the one at the New Point Comfort Lighthouse observatory.
 If the conditions are right, this is the perfect place to launch and explore pristine beaches owned by the Nature Conservancy as you paddle out to the Lighthouse itself.
 Enjoy a picnic on the sandbar next to the lighthouse as you watch the Pelicans and Cormorants fly overhead.
 If you are looking for a calmer paddle, our Virginia Bed and Breakfast is located just a few miles from the Horn Harbor area where you can explore more marshlands and different bird species or Bethel Beach Nature Preserve where you can launch straight into the Chesapeake Bay.
-Head out to Gwynns Island, and there is a decent chance you will see some Dolphins that want to play.
-All to say there are more options here than the average kayaker will have time to pursue, so you might just have to keep coming back to Mathews.
+Head out to Gwynn’s Island for some great sites as well.
+Wherever you go, make sure you keep a look out because there is a decent chance you will see some Dolphins that want to play.
+All that to say there are more options here than the average kayaker will have time to pursue, so you might just have to keep coming back to Mathews.
 Virginia is for Kayak Lovers!